owl-93/Determinate-Progress-View/README.md

  - Max Value - the upper range of the progress
  - Stroke Width - the width of the progress bar
  - Stroke Color - the color of the progress bar (note that providing strokeGradientStartColor and strokeGradientEndColor will override this)
+ - Stroke End Style - the style to use for the end of the stroke, either a round end or a square end
  - Draw Track - whether or not to draw the track for the progress bar
  - Track Color - the color of the track
  - Track Width - the width of the track this can be wider than, equal to, or smaller than the stroke